passcraft/microfeed/README.md

 npm run dev
 ```

-You should be able to access to a local microfeed instance via http://127.0.0.1:8788/.
+You should be able to access to a local yaar instance via http://127.0.0.1:8788/.

 [Back to 📚TOC](#-table-of-contents)

 ## 🛡️ License
-microfeed is licensed under the [AGPL-3.0](https://github.com/microfeed/microfeed/blob/main/LICENSE) license.
-Please see [the LICENSE file](https://github.com/microfeed/microfeed/blob/main/LICENSE) for more information.
+yaar is licensed under the [AGPL-3.0](https://github.com/yaar/yaar/blob/main/LICENSE) license.
+Please see [the LICENSE file](https://github.com/yaar/yaar/blob/main/LICENSE) for more information.

 [Back to 📚TOC](#-table-of-contents)